How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 cat ~/.ssh/id_ed25519.pub

-This should resolve SSH authentication errors.
+This resolves SSH authentication errors.

-5.3 Repository Access Permission Error
+5.3 Repository Access Permission Errors

-fatal: repository 'https://github.com/username/repository.git/' not found
+fatal: repository 'https://github.com/username/repository-name.git/' not found

 Solution:

-• Check the repository URL for typos
+• Verify that the repository URL is correct.

-• Re-enter authentication credentials
+• Re-enter authentication credentials if necessary.

 5.4 Network-Related Errors